ORCID: the unique identifier for authors of scientific work

 What is ORCID?

 In 2010, ORCID was established as an independent, international, not-for-profit system that provides researchers with a persistent 'identifier'.
 That identifier allows researchers to share their own data with a database where their scientific articles and affiliations are displayed.
-A key premise of ORCID is that the researcher has and keeps ownership of his/her ORCID and can decide which information is shared.
+A key premise of ORCID is that the researcher has and keeps ownership of their ORCID and can decide which information is shared.
 There are now more than 7.5 million ORCID registrations worldwide.

 Why ORCID?